Let us know who you are to generate an accurate course search

 There are three main Business Administration orientated categories to this apprenticeship – Knowledge, Skills and Behaviours.
-More detailed information can be found on the apprenticeship standard document itself or here.
+More detailed information can be found on the apprenticeship standard.

 As an apprentice, you can expect to undertake work-based learning with an employer and be paid a wage.

 You will attend college once a month to ensure you receive the support you need to succeed.
 The rest of the training will take place in the workplace with in-house training provided by the employer.
 You will be assigned an assessor who will help guide you through the entire apprenticeship.

 City College Southampton provides a fantastic learning environment where you can learn everything you need to begin or enhance your career in business administration.
 We have industry expert tutors who will be on hand to teach and guide you through and answer any questions you may have.

-Candidates will typically have at least 5 GCSEs at grades 9–4/A*–C including English and maths.
+Candidates will typically have at least 5 GCSEs at grades 4/C or above including English and maths.
 You will need to provide evidence of this prior to starting your apprenticeship.
-If you have not already achieved qualifications in English and/or Maths may be considered after an assessment, interview and agreement to achieve this level prior to taking their End Point Assessment (EPA).
+Under exceptional circumstances, candidates who haven’t quite achieved these grades in English and/or Maths may be considered after an assessment, interview and agreement to achieve this level prior to taking their End Point Assessment (EPA).